jwnukoski/docker-drupal/README.md

 1. Setup your Drupal files in 'src' directory.
 This should be a composer project with the 'web' directory.
 Refer to Drupal's official documentation on how to do this.
 2. Copy the example_docker-compose.yml to docker-compose.yml
 3. Modify the MYSQL_USER, MYSQL_PASSWORD, and MYSQL_DATABASE options in docker-compose.yml as needed.
 3. Modify your src/web/sites/default/settings.php to reflect the credentials in step 3.
+'Host' should be set to 'db'.
 4. Run: docker compose up

 ## Upgrading: